AWS CodeCommit sample for AWS Cloud9

 Step 3: Connect your environment to the remote repository

-If you prefer working with Git through a visual interface, you can clone the remote repository and then add files using the Git panel feature that's available in the IDE.
+If you prefer working with Git through a visual interface, you can clone the remote repository.
+Then, you can add files using the Git panel feature that's available in the IDE.

-Complete one of the following sets of procedures, depending on the type of AWS Cloud9 development environment you have.
+Complete one of the following sets of procedures based on your type of AWS Cloud9 development environment.

 Environment type | Follow these procedures |